joaodeconto/RTS/Assets/Photon Unity Networking/readme.txt

 Photon Unity Networking (PUN)
 	This package is a re-implementation of Unity's Networking, using the Photon Cloud Service.
-	Also included: a setup wizard, demo scene, documentation and editor extensions.
+	Also included: A setup wizard, demo scenes, documentation and editor extensions.

+Requirements
+	Unity iOS PRO and Unity Android PRO for exports to these platforms

 Help and Documentation
 	Please read the included pdf.
-	Exit Games Forum: http://forum.exitgames.com/viewforum.php?f=17
+	Unity Forum Thread (up to date info): http://forum.unity3d.com/threads/101734-Submitting-Photon-Unity-Networking Exit Games Forum: http://forum.exitgames.com/viewforum.php?f=17
 	Online documentation: http://doc.exitgames.com/photon-cloud

 Integration
-	This package adds a editor window:
+	This package adds a editor window "PUN Wizard" for connection setup:
-	Menu -> Window, Photon Unity Networking
+		Menu -> Window -> Photon Unity Networking (shortcut: ALT+P)
+	It also adds a commonly used component "PhotonView" to this menu:
+		Menu -> Component -> Miscellaneous -> PhotonView (shortcut: ALT+V)
+	When imported into a new, empty project, the "PunStartup" script opens the "demo hub" and setup scenes to build.

 Clean PUN Import (no demos)
-	To import only the scripts of Photon Unity Networking into an existing project, skip anything except the folders: "Plugins" and "Editor".
+	To import only the scripts of Photon Unity Networking into an existing project: skip anything except the folders "Plugins" and "Editor".

 Server